QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-05-24-configure-swa-cli-api.md

 ### Start the API server

-Open a new Node console, browse to your projects Api folder and run the following:
+Open a new Node console, browse to your projects API folder and run the following:

 ```
 func host start --csharp